Whenever I have friends over, one of the most commonly asked questions I get, especially if they don’t own their own home yet, is:

-It Doesn’t Always Have To Be A BTO…
+1) It Doesn’t Always Have to Be a BTO…

-While it’s widely known that BTO flats are cheaper as compared to resale flats, resale flat prices have been on the decline thanks to cooling measures and regulations put in place.
+While it’s widely known that BTO flats are cheaper as compared to resale flats.

 There is also a myriad of grants for first-timer applicants buying resale flats which you can apply for as well.

-Note: the resale flat price is an indicative one which I found online; obviously, factors like which floor it’s on and the age of the resale flat would affect the price.
+Note: the resale flat price is an indicative one which I found online.
+Obviously, factors like which district the flat is in, which floor it’s on, and the age of the resale flat would affect the price.

 Not too far off, huh?